 There are alternative anti-inflammatories to NSAIDs, and biohacker and fitness expert Ben Greenfield did an excellent job recently discussing alternatives.

 I use a number of these supportive alternatives including:

-Modalities: Sauna and cold therapy, magnesium oil lotion, mobility & deep tissue work, healthy sleep and naps.
+Modalities: Sauna and cold therapy, mobility & deep tissue work, healthy sleep and naps.